-- Fitbit – their GPS-enabled Surge “superwatch” (their word, not mine) tracks heart rate, steps, distance, calories burned, floors climbed, active minutes, and workout summaries.
+- Fitbit – offers a line of wrist-worn fitness and sleep trackers, including the new Ionic, and GPS-enabled Surge “superwatch” (their word, not mine) tracks heart rate, steps, distance, calories burned, floors climbed, active minutes, and workout summaries.

-- Basis – their latest model, the Basis Peak, tracks heart rate, galvanic skin response, caloric burn, sleep, duration walking/running/riding, and can receive alerts when paired with a smartphone.
+Basis – their latest model, the Basis Peak, tracks heart rate, galvanic skin response, caloric burn, sleep, duration walking/running/riding, and can receive alerts when paired with a smartphone.
+[RIP]

 - Jawbone – along with Fitbit, the leader in the mass-consumer fitness tracking space.
 Their latest model, the UP3, tracks heart rate (resting and passive), activities, sleep, distances, calories, active time, and idle time.